carmustine (Intravenous route)

 It is very important that your doctor check your progress at regular visits to make sure that carmustine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using carmustine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Females need to use an effective form of birth control during treatment and for at least 6 months while you are using carmustine to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.
+Males need to use an effective form of contraceptive during treatment and for at least 3 months after your last dose to prevent your partner from becoming pregnant.

 carmustine may increase your risk of developing cancer and lung problems (such as pulmonary fibrosis or toxicity).
 This is more likely if you receive high doses of carmustine or use it for a long time.